TezosTaqueria/taqueria/website/docs/tasks/add-contract.md

 Contracts created from [Templates](/docs/features/templates) (`taq create contract example.mligo`) will automatically be added to the registry and this task will not be necessary
 :::

+## Plugin Implementations

+This task is part of the core CLI and is not implemented in any of the plugins

 ### Command